The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 It did not matter.

-By evening, the ruling would be old news.
-By tomorrow, something else would occupy the city.
+By evening the ruling would be old news.

 And then someone came into the courtroom barefoot.

 She was a girl, perhaps twelve at most.
-Her dress was plain and damp at the hem, as though she had come through rain.
-In one hand she carried a thick brown envelope protected under her arm.
+Her dress was damp at the hem, as though she had come through rain.
+One cheap plastic sandal hung broken from two fingers; the other had clearly been lost somewhere outside.
+Under one arm she carried a thick brown envelope pressed tight against her body.
 Her face was too serious for her age.
-One of her cheap plastic sandals hung broken from two fingers; apparently the other had been abandoned somewhere outside.

 “This is a closed proceeding,” he said.
 “You can’t be in here.”